-A 24/7 walk-in service for urgent, sight-threatening problems and emergency eye treatment - no appointment necessary.
+Our A&E is for urgent, sight-threatening problems and emergency eye treatment

 What this service does

-Our A&E team offers accident and emergency treatment for urgent, sight-threatening problems and for issues that cannot wait for a routine appointment with your GP.
+Our A&E team offers accident and emergency treatment for urgent, sight-threatening problems.

 On arrival, you will be assessed by a nurse who will determine how serious your condition is and prioritise you for treatment accordingly.
 Sometimes, we’ll be able to treat your condition straight away, but sometimes we might decide to refer you to one of our more specialist services for further tests and treatments.